Westinghouse WGen14500TFc - 14500/18000W Tri Fuel Generator With Remote Start

 Portability

 With dimensions of L30.3 x W34.9 x H34.3 in, the traditional open frame design of the Westinghouse WGen14500TFc ensures stability while allowing easy maintenance access to components and promoting effective air cooling.
-The design is ideal for rough environments and demanding outdoor use.
+This type of design is ideal for tough environments and heavy outdoor use.

-Even at 348.3 lbs, the generator is categorized as 'portable,' suggesting its movability, although its weight impede its portability.
+As the generator's weight is 348.3 pounds, manually moving it or transporting it may be challenging, despite the fact that it is technically considered 'portable' (movable).
 Nevertheless, thanks to its wheel kit and its folding handle (a decent solution to its lack of maneuverability), the generator can be easily moved, once placed the ground.

 Features